 The image on the left shows the buckling and coiling of a thin stream of poured chocolate.
 It is an illustration of the fluid concept of viscosity.
-The image on the right is the visible satellite imagery of Hurricane Katrina making landfall.
+The image on the right shows roll-ups in a cloud top left by the wake of a plane in flight.
 It is a dramatic illustration of the fluid concept of vorticity.